AdrianAbeyta/ICML2019-TREX/gazebo/README.md

 ```
 roscore
 ```
--In a separate terminal.
+- In a separate terminal.
 ```
 roslaunch turtlebot_gazebo start_wall_world.launch
 ```
--In a separate terminal.
+- In a separate terminal.
 ```
 roslaunch turtlebot_gazebo put_turtlebot2_in_world.launch
 ```
--In a separate terminal from your virtual envirnment.
+- In a separate terminal from your virtual envirnment.

 ```
 source /path/to/venv/bin/activate